Thaddeus H. Caraway

-Thaddeus Horatius Caraway (October 17, 1871 – November 6, 1931) was a Democratic Party politician from the US state of Arkansas who represented the state first in the US House of Representatives from 1913 to 1921 and then in the US Senate from 1921 until his death.
+Thaddeus Horatius Caraway (October 17, 1871 – November 6, 1931) was an American politician who represented the state of Arkansas first in the U.S. House of Representatives from 1913 to 1921 and then in the U.S. Senate from 1921 until his death in 1931.
+He belonged to the Democratic Party.

 Life and career

 Caraway was born on a farm near Springhill, in Stoddard County, in southeastern Missouri, and was the youngest of three children.
 His father, Tolbert Caraway, was a country physician and Confederate veteran; his mother was Mary Ellen Caraway.
 When he was six months old, Tolbert Caraway was assassinated in a feud, and the family was left impoverished.
 Thaddeus worked as a farmhand from the age of seven, then later as a railroad section hand, a farm tenant, and as a sharecropper.
 He studied at night and attended the common schools as a boy.

 In 1883, he moved with his parents to Clay County, in northeastern Arkansas.
 In 1896, he graduated from Dickson College in Tennessee, and taught in country schools until 1899.
 He studied law and was admitted to the bar in 1900 after he had launched his practice in Osceloa in Mississippi County, in eastern Arkansas.
 Later that year he moved to Lake City in Craighead County, Arkansas, and in 1901 he moved again, to Jonesboro, the county seat of Craighead County.
 Each time, he continued his practice.
 In 1902, he married the former Hattie Wyatt, whom he had met at Dickson College.
-Together, they had three children: Robert Easley, Forrest, and Paul Wyatt.
+Together, they had three sons: Robert Easley, Forrest, and Paul Wyatt.

 From 1908 to 1912, Caraway served as the prosecuting attorney for the state's second judicial circuit.
 He was elected to Congress in 1912 from the Arkansas's 1st congressional district, taking office as a representative in 1913 and serving until 1921.
 Rather than seek renomination in 1920, he chose to run for the Senate as a Wilson Democrat, and won; he was reelected in 1926.
 The same year, he purchased Riversdale at Riverdale Park, Maryland.